Journal of Product Innovation Management

 The Journal of Product Innovation Management is a bimonthly peer-reviewed academic journal published by Wiley-Blackwell on behalf of the Product Development and Management Association.
 The current editors-in-chief are Jelena Spanjol (Ludwig-Maximilians-Universität) and Charles H. Noble (University of Tennessee).

-According to the Journal Citation Reports, the journal has a 2020 impact factor of 6.98, ranking it 8th out of 49 journals in the category "Engineering, Industrial", 35th out of 153 journals in the category "Business", and 43th out of 226 journals in the category "Management".
+According to the Journal Citation Reports, the journal has a 2023 impact factor of 10.1, ranking it 5th out of 69 journals in the category "Engineering, Industrial", 10th out of 304 journals in the category "Business", and 11th out of 407 journals in the category "Management".
 The journal received an "A" ranking as a marketing journal by 1100 business scholars in Germany, Austria, and Switzerland.

-In 2022 the Journal received in access of 800 manuscripts, desk rejected 59% of submissions, and Accepted 5-8%% of the submissions.
-The top 10 countries submitting papers were: USA (15.5%), UK (11.5%), Germany (9.3%), China (8.1%), Taiwan (7.6%), India (4.9%), Spain and Italy (3.8%), The Netherlands (3.2%), and France (3%).

 Controversy

-In 2012, the journal published a study that ranked the Henry W. Bloch School of Management (University of Missouri-Kansas City) number 1 in the world for research in innovation management.
-However, the methodology of the study and the independence of its authors was questioned.
+In 2012, the journal published a study that ranked the Henry W. Bloch School of Management (University of Missouri–Kansas City) number 1 in the world for research in innovation management.
+However, the methodology of the study and the independence of its authors were questioned.
 In March, 2015, the journal published an "expression of concern" regarding the study.
-However, four independent scholars had later reviewed the article and found its methodology to be acceptable.
+However, four independent scholars later reviewed the article and found its methodology to be acceptable.